nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 6. The data should be available for backup and portable to another computer.
 7. The user interface should be simple and intuitive enough for any users.
 8. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-9. The project is expected to adhere to a schedule that delivers a feature set every two weeks.

 ### Glossary <a name="glossary"/>